 - Oxford Communiqué: Best for 3x returns

 - Motley Fool Rule Breakers: Best for discovering emerging stocks

 - Motley Fool Stock Advisor: Best for predictably solid returns

 Investment Newsletters FAQs

 Some investment newsletters are worth the price, though you need to make sure you choose the right one.
-High-performing stock newsletters like Capitalist Exploits, Zacks and Oxford Communiqué can be a great way to stay ahead of the market and make smart investing decisions, while newsletters with less of a proven track record should be approached with caution.
+High-performing stock newsletters like Capitalist Exploits, Zacks and Seeking Alpha can be a great way to stay ahead of the market and make smart investing decisions, while newsletters with less of a proven track record should be approached cautiously.

 Investment newsletters are not regulated by the Securities and Exchange Commission (SEC), though the SEC does advise that investors search its website and contact the appropriate state securities regulator to check for any previous enforcement actions against a specific company.
 If the newsletter in question is written by registered investment advisers, you can also check their background on the SEC’s Investment Adviser Public Disclosure page.